 The flexibility continues below the waterline where there is the option of single and twin sterndrives or a single V-drive shaft.
 The single installations are both mated to Volvo Penta D6’s (440hp for the sterndrive, 480hp for the shaft) whereas the twins are linked to a pair of D3 220s.
 Marex claims that the cruising speed is between 23 and 30 knots.

-Launching at the postponed Düsseldorf Boat Show in April 2021, the Marex 330 looks set to be one of the most versatile boats in its class.
+Launching at the 2021 Cannes Yachting Festival in September, the Marex 330 looks set to be one of the most versatile boats in its class.

 LOA: 36ft 1in (10.99m)